-Hawaii provides counsel to indigent youth through a statewide public defender office governed by an appointed council.
+Hawaii provides counsel to indigent youth through a statewide public defender office governed by an appointed defender council.
 Haw.
-Rev. Stat. §§ 802-8, 802-9.
-The public defender represents juveniles charged with delinquent acts and status offenses, though in case of conflict, or in the interest of justice, the juvenile may be represented by appointed counsel.
+Rev. Stat.
+Ann. §§ 802-8, 802-9.
+The public defender represents youth charged with delinquent acts and status offenses, though in cases of conflict, or in the interest of justice, the youth may be represented by appointed counsel.
 Haw.
-Rev. Stat. §§ 802-1; 571-87.
+Rev. Stat.
+Ann. §§ 802-1; 571-11, 571-87.
 Hawaii’s indigent defense system is state-funded.

 In addition to statutes and case law, juvenile and family court proceedings are governed by court rules.
 These are often promulgated at the state level, but may also be passed at the local court level instead of or in addition to statewide rules.
-Hawaii’s delinquency proceedings are governed by the Hawaii Family Court Rules.
+Hawaii’s delinquency proceedings occur in family court and are governed by the Hawaii Family Court Rules.

 Right to Counsel

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.